-Berry realized that the whole thing was just not very well planned.
+Berry realized that the whole thing wasn’t very well planned.
 But then again, who was any good at planning?
 His own people dropped the ball by delaying the Infraction for thirteen years.
 He understood their rationale: wait until the human elements were deeply ingrained and then infract them at adolescence, when they were becoming erratic anyway.
 Parents would be so busy dealing with threats and foul-language that they’d hardly notice the shift in eye tint or the rewiring of the central nervous system.
-Hormones! they’d cry out, without so much as a blood test.
+Hormones! they’d cry out, without so much as a blood test or CAT scan.

 Infraction was an efficient shock and wake-up call, but it was hard on the Baulomorph.
 By infracting the orange serum into an already established network, the Baulian chemists threw nascent Baulomorphs into a crazy spin.
 All of a sudden their bodies felt like they were about to change into something else.
 They were on the verge of flying away, both physically and mentally.
 The average teenager had a hard enough time navigating hormone fluctuations, lengthening bones, and daily alterations in skin texture and pheromone output.
 Baulomorphs had all of these, yet they were also infracted with a new neural substructure.
 This hidden yet potent substructure didn’t replace or support the previous system, but rather doubled it, making Baulomorphs see the way they always had, yet also making them see things their human friends would never see.